Alternating Current (AC)

 Wattmeter

 Electric power is measured by means of a wattmeter.
-Because electric power is a function of current and voltage, a wattmeter must have two elements, one for current and the other for voltage.
-The power indicated by a wattmeter is a result of the voltage across the load, the current through the load and the power factor on the load.
-In effect, the wattmeter multiplies the voltage, current and power factor to indicate the true power.
+Because electric power is a function of current and voltage, a wattmeter must have two elements; one for current and the other for voltage.
+The power indicated by a wattmeter is the result of the voltage across the load, the current through the load, and the power factor on the load.
+In effect, the wattmeter multiplies the voltage, current, and power factor to indicate the true power.
 When using a wattmeter, take all precautions mentioned for ammeters and voltmeters.
-In addition, make sure that neither the current nor voltage exceeds the wattmeter capacity.
+Also, make sure that neither the current or voltage exceeds the wattmeter capacity.
 Test the circuit with a voltmeter and ammeter before connecting a wattmeter.
-The wattmeter scale deflection does not indicate whether the meter is overloaded or not.
-The voltage may be low and the current high and still indicate a true power-within the meter scale limit, but the current element may be overloaded.
+The wattmeter scale deflection does not indicate a true power within the meter scale limit, but the current element may be overloaded.